exploratory-io/book/user-defined-plugin.md

 ### inputParameters

-`inputParameters` is an array of parameter passed to the `function` (i.e in this case, `riem_measures`) and these are rendered as input fields on Data Import Dialog.
+`inputParameters` is an array of parameters passed to the `function` (i.e in this case, `riem_measures`) and these are rendered as input fields on Data Import Dialog.
 Parameters order matters so make sure to set input parameters in a way that underly R function expects.
 For example, if your R function has arguments station, start_date, and end_date then you need to define your inputParameters in this order.(i.e station, start_date, and end_date).
 If you want to define parameter order in a different way, you need to write wrapper function in library.r file and then do a parameter mapping there like below and set the wrapper function name (`riem_measures_wrapper`) to `function` attribute.

 ```
 riem_measures_wrapper <- function(start_date, end_date, station){